tyler36/ddev-cypress/README.md

    Default Gateway . . . . . . . . . : 192.168.0.1
 ```

-- In your project `./docker-compose.cypress.yaml`, add the IPv4 address and `:0` (EG. `192.168.0.196:0` ) to the display section under environment.
+- In your project `./docker-compose.cypress.yaml`, add the IPv4 address and `:0` (For example `192.168.0.196:0` ) to the display section under environment.

 ```yaml
     environment: